2010 French regional elections: Left

 The parties to the left of the PS were divided over their electoral strategy.
-On one side, the far-left and the New Anticapitalist Party (NPA) refuse to participate in an executive led by the PS; but the French Communist Party (PCF) wishes to continue its participation in a number of executives led by the PS.
+On one side, the far-left and the New Anticapitalist Party (NPA) refused to participate in an executive led by the PS; but the French Communist Party (PCF) wished to continue its participation in a number of executives led by the PS.

 The PCF finally decided to continue the Left Front with the Left Party (PG), first tested in the 2009 European elections.
-These lists would be independent in the first round, but would support (or merge) with a Socialist-led list in the runoff on the condition that the centrist MoDem does not do likewise.
+These lists would be independent in the first round, but would support (or merge) with a Socialist-led list in the runoff on the condition that the centrist MoDem did not do likewise.
 Yet, the final decision on the matter was transferred to the regional party members.
 In 17 of 22 regions, members approved the decision of an expanded Left Front; but in five regions, PCF members opted for a first-round alliance with the PS.
-These regions are Burgundy, Champagne-Ardenne, Lorraine, Lower Normandy and Brittany.
+These regions were Burgundy, Champagne-Ardenne, Lorraine, Lower Normandy and Brittany.
 In these regions, however, dissident Communists joined with the NPA and the PG to create independent lists for the first round.

 The NPA's members voted on the party's strategy in December, and the independence strategy of the majority received support from only 36.3% of members, with 31.5% voting to continue discussions with the PCF-PG in the aim of obtaining a deal, and 28.5% rejected all talks with the FG.
 Finally, the NPA's executive opted to support independent lists of the "left of the left" in all regions in the first round and agreed to 'technical fusions' with other left-wing lists in the runoff (such as Left Front lists), without agreeing to participate in regional executives.
-In 11 regions, the NPA will fight alone, notably against a Left Front list.
-However, in three regions – Languedoc-Roussillon, Limousin and Pays de la Loire, the NPA opted to support a Left Front list by the first round.
-Finally, in three of the five regions (except Brittany and Lorraine) where the PCF opted to support the PS by the first round, lists with the support of the PG were formed.
+In 11 regions, the NPA fought alone, notably against Left Front lists.
+However, in three regions – Languedoc-Roussillon, Limousin and Pays de la Loire, the NPA opted to support a Left Front list in the first round.
+Finally, in three of the five regions (except Brittany and Lorraine) where the PCF opted to support the PS in the first round, lists with the support of the PG were formed.

-Contrarily to 2004, when it had run common lists with the LCR, the Workers' Struggle is running independent lists in all regions in 2010.
+Contrarily to 2004, when it ran common lists with the LCR, the Workers' Struggle was running independent lists in all regions in 2010.

 The Socialist Party was not able to renew the unity of the left behind it by the first round like in 2004.
 It received some support from dissident ecologists, as well as the support of the French Communist Party (PCF) in four regions (but not the support of the PCF's ally, the PG).
-It does have the support of the Left Radical Party in all regions except Brittany.
+It also had the support of the Left Radical Party in all regions except Brittany.
 In Poitou-Charentes, Ségolène Royal integrated five MoDem candidates on her lists.